mromerdagan/jounral/README.md

 $ journal
 ```

-- To view your journal entries for the past week:
+- To view your journal entry for 3 days ago:

 ```
-$ journal show "1 week ago"
+$ journal show "3 days ago"
 ```

 - To view your journal entries for the month of June 2021: